sidath80/addressbook/README.md

 	    1. To run the test, type "mvn test"

-	       AddressBookRepositoryTest.java : Which will run the folllowing test cases accordinly,
+	       AddressBookRepositoryTest.java : Which will run the following test cases accordingly,

 	       addContacts : Add a contact to a given addressbook